 Students who complete the Master of Biotechnology and bioinformatics will be uniquely positioned to apply for a PhD or actively pursue research roles in industry, education, government, policy developments and teaching.
-A biotechnology qualification is also highly relevant and extremely versatile in Research and Development (R&D) roles within both public and private sector organisations and research institutes.
+A biotechnology qualification is also highly relevant and extremely versatile in research and development roles within both public and private sector organisations and research institutes.

 Depending on your chosen area of expertise, you may choose to seek employment in roles such as: